-Chicago Surface Lines Lead All Companies with 99.8 Per Cent of Passenger Equipment in Service the country ever has equalled this record.
+Chicago Surface Lines Lead All Companies with 99.8 Per Cent of Passenger Equipment in Service

 It is unusual for a transportation company to have as much as 95 per cent of its equipment in operable condition at one time.
 Very few large properties have ever equalled that figure.